-The Proponent received approval for the Project on 16 July 2020 from the former Department of Planning, Industry and Environment (DPIE) (now Department of Planning, Housing and Infrastructure [DPHI]).
+The Proponent received approval under the EP&A Act for the Project on 16 July 2020 from the former Department of Planning, Industry and Environment (DPIE) (now Department of Planning, Housing and Infrastructure [DPHI]).
 The Project is approved under SSD-9097.
 A modification to SSD-9097 (SSD-9097-Mod-1) was approved by the Planning Secretary on 7 June 2024 to accommodate an increased BESS duration and adjusted schedule of lands.